Orphan stuck in Syrian refugee camp could be a New Zealander

 Australian camp conditions are 'squalor'

-Kamalle Dabboussy, who himself has been to the Australian camp where his 28-year-old daughter is being held, said the women and children are forced to live in squalid tents.
+Dabboussy, who himself has been to the Australian camp where his 28-year-old daughter is being held, said the women and children are forced to live in squalid tents.

 "The conditions are absolute squalor, I can't begin to describe [it].
 We hear about it and we see photos of it, but when we saw it … it was a different reality.

-"They are in fabric tents, living there in 50 degree heat, the children would sleep on the floor and you'd touch them and they're dripping in sweat … they use plastic bags to go to the bathroom with, they're washing themselves with bottles of water, they are cramped in a room maybe three metres by three-and-a-half metres, if I can put it that way, there are four women and eight children living in that one space.
+"They are in fabric tents, living there in 50-degree heat, the children would sleep on the floor and you'd touch them and they're dripping in sweat … they use plastic bags to go to the bathroom with, they're washing themselves with bottles of water, they are cramped in a room maybe three metres by three-and-a-half metres, if I can put it that way, there are four women and eight children living in that one space.

 "Interestingly enough, the one thing we got asked to if we could bring with us is shoes … they can't walk because of the rocks around and everyone's asking for shoes, and the kids fight over shoes because they're so important."